 A boy imagines a series of incredible sights on his way home from school so that he will have an interesting report to give his father.

 Marco is fanciful.
 He’ll lie about something in order to make his life more interesting.
-Some may see this as a weakness; the weaknesses of picturebook characters often have very benign psychological weaknesses — a big imagination is more properly considered a strength.
+Some may see this as a shortcoming; the shortcomings of picturebook characters often have very benign psychological shortcomings — a big imagination is more properly considered a strength.

 He wants to impress his father.